Hosanna13/Portfolio-Project-SW2-/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Description**:
       Represents a single frame in animation.
 It stores information about the frame, image, duration, and transformations.
 The purpose is to allow manipulcation of frames in an animation sequence.
   - **Kernel Methods**:
-      - void setImage(String ImagePath): sets the image for this frame
+      - void setImage(String imagePath): sets the image for this frame
+      - String getImage(): gets the current image for blending or filtering
       - void setDuration(int milliseconds): sets the duration of this frame
-      - void applyTransformation(Transfomration t): applies a transformation (e.g scaling, rotation)
+      - void applyTransformation(TransformType t): applies a transformation (e.g., scaling, rotation) using an internal enum
   - **Secondary Methods**:
-    - void blendWith(AnimationFrame other , double alpha): blends this frame with another frame using alpha transparency
+    - void blendWith(AnimationFrame other , double alpha): blends this frame with another frame using other.getImage() and setImage
-    - void adjustBrightness(double factor): modifies the brightness of the frame
+    - void adjustBrightness(double factor): modifies brightness using image data and updates via setImage
-    - void addFilter(FilterType filter): adds fliter (like grayscale, moasic (if possible), and speia etc,..)
+    - void addFilter(FilterType filter): applies a visual filter using setImage
-    - AnimationFrame clone(): returns a copy of the frame
+    - AnimationFrame clone(): returns a copy of the frame using get/set methods
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: